gottacatchenall/ms_map_territory_sdm/manuscript.md

 it and aim to estimate the this latent "species distribution" in order to predict  where one might observe a species.

 You will find this everywhere in the history of science.
-Quantum mechanics has an object that much like a species distribution model: the wave function $\psi$ describing the probability of observing a particle across space.
+To develop on an example raised by Jaynes---quantum mechanics has an object that much like a species distribution model: the wave function $\psi$ describing the probability of observing a particle across space.